• Home

 Sometimes you might accidentally make some changes, say to the master branch, before checking out a new branch and you get “error: Your local changes to the following files would be overwritten by checkout:” when you try to switch to another branch or create a new one.
 You have a few options if this happens.

-- Commit the files using add and commit.
-You can take a shortcut and quickly commit all the changes in one command with
+1. Commit the files using add and commit.
+You can take a shortcut and quickly commit all the changes in one command with git commit -am "Updated files" or do it in two steps like we did previously.
+Once the files are committed, you can checkout a new branch.

-.
-This will throw away any changes that you have made since the last commit.
-Use this with caution.
-It will not ask if you are sure. - Use stash.
+3. Use stash.
 Stash is a temporary stack that you can store changes on and then apply them later after you switch branches.
 To use stash do the following:

-git stash
+• Type git stash

-git checkout new-feature
+• Type git checkout new-feature

-to apply the stashed changes to the new branch.
+• Type git stash pop to apply the stashed changes to the new branch.

 Diff

-.
+If you want to see what has changed between your current branch and the master (or any other branch for that matter), you can type git diff master.
 This will produce a diff file, which is a standard way of viewing insertions and deletions.
-If the file is long and you want to use a text editor to browse it, just type git diff master > changes.txt
+If the file is long and you want to use a text editor to browse it, just type git diff master > changes.txt.
+You can use any filename you want instead of changes.txt, but the diff will be saved to a file that you can then open in another text editor to view.

 What about Github, Bitbucket, or Gitlab?